 • These individuals are sentenced and have no detainers.
 A portion of this group could have an additional open Philadelphia case.
-Also captured here are folks whose cases have been disposed, but they are awaiting sentencing.
+Also captured here are folks who have been adjudicated and await sentencing.

 Other: (Category 14)

 • This category reflects people who did not fall into any of the previous 13 groups, due to being held for other entities such as the U.S. Marshal, FBI, and/or courtesy holds for other jurisdictions.